 HIST 311 - The Origins of Russia to 1700 (3)

 Students explore the histories and cultures of peoples inhabiting the territories of the former U.S.S.R. from antiquity to Peter the Great.
 Topics include state formation, social institutions and practices, and territorial expansion.
+In Person, Hybrid, Online.

-Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107, or HIST 108; or consent of department chair.
+Prerequisite: Completion of at least 30 college credits or consent of department chair.

 Offered: Alternate years.

 HIST 312 - Russia from Peter to Lenin (3)

 Russian history during westernization is examined.
 Topics include elite and non-elite social development, serfdom, autocratic state, modernization, the Russian Revolutionary movement, non-Russian peoples, warfare, and diplomacy.
+In Person, Hybrid, Online.

-Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107, or HIST 108; or consent of department chair.
+Prerequisite: Completion of at least 30 college credits or consent of department chair.

 Offered: Alternate years.

 HIST 313 - The Soviet Union and After (3)

 Students will investigate the fascinating ideologies, issues, events and continuities of the Soviet Union and post-Soviet era: 1917, Bolsheviks, Stalin, WWII, Cold War,1990s collapse, Putin, new East-West confrontation.
+In Person, Hybrid, Online.

-Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107, or HIST 108; or consent of department chair.
+Prerequisite: Completion of at least 30 college credits or consent of department chair.

 Offered: Alternate years.

 HIST 316 - Modern Western Political Thought (4)

 The ideas of major Western political thinkers, including the Greeks, Machiavelli, Hobbes, Locke, Rousseau, Hume, Hegel, and Marx, are reviewed.
 Students cannot receive credit for both HIST 316 and POL 316.
+In Person, Hybrid, Online.

-Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107 or HIST 161; or consent of department chair.
+Prerequisite: Completion of at least 30 college credits or consent of department chair.

 Offered: Fall.

-HIST 317 - Politics and Society (4)

-Relationships of power and authority and their social foundations are examined.
-Students cannot receive credit for more than one of the following: HIST 317, POL 317, and SOC 317.

-Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107, or HIST 161; or consent of department chair.

-Offered: Spring.

 HIST 318 - Tudor-Stuart England (3)

 British history is studied from the Tudors to the Stuarts, including Henry VIII, Elizabeth, the Puritans, the Civil War, and the Glorious Revolution.
 Topics include social, cultural, legal, military, economic, and medieval history.
+In Person, Hybrid, Online.

-Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107, or HIST 108; or consent of department chair.
+Prerequisite: Completion of at least 30 college credits or consent of department chair.

 Offered: As needed.

 HIST 320 - American Colonial History (3)

 The colonial era is examined as a formative period in American history.
 Emphasis is on how the colonial experience contributed to the development of American social, religious, and political customs and institutions.
+In Person, Hybrid, Online.

-Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107, or HIST 108; or consent of department chair.
+Prerequisite: Completion of at least 30 college credits or consent of department chair.

 Offered: Annually.

 HIST 322 - The Early American Republic (3)

 Focus is on the creation of competing political, economic, social, and moral identities in the North and South, from the Constitution to the Mexican War.
+In Person, Hybrid, Online.

-Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107, or HIST 108; or consent of department chair.
+Prerequisite: Completion of at least 30 college credits or consent of department chair.

 Offered: Annually.

 HIST 323 - The Gilded Age and Progressive Era (3)

 Students explore the effects of industrialization, immigration, urbanization and globalization on American society from 1877-1920.
-These transformations created new opportunities, challenges and controversies for different groups of Americans
+These transformations created new opportunities, challenges and controversies for different groups of Americans.
+In Person, Hybrid, Online.